swannodette/swannodette.github.com/_posts/2014-07-23-a-closer-look-at-transit.md

 <img style="border: 1px solid #ccc" src="/assets/images/flame.png" />

-`V.j` is the call into Transit.
+`V.j` is the call into transit-js.
 Note the self time.
-This means Transit is unlikely to be the bottleneck, rather the bottleneck will be whatever particular type you wish to hydrate with.
+This means transit-js is unlikely to be the bottleneck, rather the bottleneck will be whatever particular type you wish to hydrate with.